 Hospice services – Services to comfort a person who is dying and to help their family.
 Hospice is flexible and can be pain treatment, counseling and respite care.

-Hospital inpatient and outpatient care – Inpatient: When you are admitted to a hospital and stay at least three (3) nights.
-Outpatient: When surgery or treatment is performed in a hospital and then you leave after.
+Hospital outpatient care – When surgery or treatment is performed in a hospital and you leave after.

 Hospitalization – When someone is checked into a hospital for care.